 Of course, all of these devices that connect people and things anywhere and at any time are going to generate unprecedented volumes of data.
 As a result, organizations looking to leverage the IoT will need to implement sophisticated big data analytics platforms—primarily cloud-based—to effectively store, manage and process IoT data for actionable insights.

-Since much of this unstructured data is data streaming directly from web-enabled “things”, big data implementations will need to perform lightning fast analytics with real-time queries to allow organizations to gain rapid insights, make quick decisions and interact with people and other devices in real-time.
+Since much of this unstructured data is data streaming directly from web-enabled “things”, big data implementations will need to perform lightning-fast analytics with real-time queries to allow organizations to gain rapid insights, make quick decisions and interact with people and other devices in real-time.
 For organizations, the challenge will be to make sure that resources are focused on the data they need instead of data that has no relevance.
 This will require analysts with advanced skills and an industry-specific understanding of what this new data will mean.
-It will also require better supportive measures to make sure that data generated by web-connected people and things remains safe and secure.
+It will also require better supportive measures to make sure that data generated by web-connected people and things remain safe and secure.

-In this era of emerging technologies, as reliance on the Internet continues to explode, the marriage of the Internet of Things and big data analytics will benefit both companies and consumers through products, services and real-time interactions that help manage and enrich modern life.
+In this era of emerging technologies, as reliance on the Internet continues to explode, the marriage of the Internet of Things and big data analytics will benefit both companies and consumers through products, services, and real-time interactions that help manage and enrich modern life.